jkohlin/wordpress-basics/2-ecosystem.md

 Who wrote this article?
 A reference ID to the responsible Wordpress user.

 **post_date**
-When was this article first created?
+When was this article first published?

 **post_content**
 The article's primary content with text, html and embedded images.